Mmassaoudi-cell/robust-fl-modbus/README.md

 - Random seed fixed at `SEED = 42`
 - Device forced to CPU for identical results across machines
-- Synthetic dataset generated deterministically if real CSV is unavailable
 - All dependency versions pinned in `requirements.txt`

 ---